arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli credentials init`

-By default it will be created in the arduino data directory (arduino15).
+By default it will be created in the Arduino data directory (Arduino15).
 You can specify a different destination folder with the `--dest-dir` option. arduino-cloud-cli looks for its credentials file in different directories in the following order: current working directory, parents of the current working directory, arduino15 default directory.